signals-protocol/signals-v0/website/docs/security/audits.md

 # Security & Testing Overview

-Signals applies layered safeguards across mechanism design, contract implementation, and operational practice.
-This document summarises what is in place today and what is planned next.

-## Contract security

-- **Mechanism fidelity** — Contracts implement the CLMSR potential from the [whitepaper](/whitepaper.pdf), guaranteeing normalized probabilities and bounded maker loss.
-- **Access control** — `Ownable` plus Hardhat scripts centralise upgrade, market creation, and settlement powers in a single operator account (timelock/multisig planned).
-- **Reentrancy & pausing** — External entrypoints use `nonReentrant`, and emergency pause/unpause hooks exist for critical incidents.
-- **Input validation** — Tick ranges, factors, and liquidity parameters revert with explicit errors when out of bounds.
-- **Chunk guards** — Exponential operations respect `MAX_EXP_INPUT_WAD` and `MAX_CHUNKS_PER_TX` to keep gas usage and precision stable.
+Signals protects traders by layering defenses across the mechanism, the Solidity codebase, and daily operations.
+Use this guide to understand what is live today, how we validate it, and which improvements are coming next.

+## Mechanism and contract safeguards

+The CLMSR contracts implement the whitepaper’s potential exactly, enforcing normalized probabilities and the $\alpha \ln n$ maker loss bound.
+Entry points are guarded by `nonReentrant`, emergency pause hooks, and explicit input checks on tick ranges, liquidity factors, and oracle values.
+Lazy segment tree operations respect hard limits (`MAX_EXP_INPUT_WAD`, `MAX_CHUNKS_PER_TX`, `MIN_FACTOR`, `MAX_FACTOR`) so no trade can blow past precision or gas constraints.
+All external authority remains with a single `Ownable` owner today, but dispatcher scripts encapsulate upgrades and daily operations to reduce human error while timelock and multisig wrappers are prepared.

-## Testing coverage
+## Testing strategy

+Automated tests exercise the system at multiple levels:
-- Unit tests for math libraries, segment tree operations, and error handling.
+- Unit suites cover math libraries, fixed-point helpers, and segment tree mutations.
-- Integration / E2E suites covering market creation, trading flows, settlement, and claims.
+- Integration and end-to-end scenarios run through market creation, trading, settlement, and claims to ensure the contracts and scripts stay aligned.
-- Invariant tests that confirm price normalization and bounded loss.
+- Invariant tests confirm price normalization and bounded loss across randomized trade sequences.
-- Gas benchmarks that track chunking behaviour and settlement batching costs.
+- Gas benchmarks track the cost of chunked exponentials, batched settlement, and typical trading paths so regressions are caught before deployment.

+Every pull request runs in CI, and nightly jobs replay longer trade traces to detect non-deterministic edge cases.

-## Operational security
+## Operational controls

-- **Deployment manifests** track every implementation address and version across environments.
-- **Dispatcher scripts** remove manual command risk when deploying, upgrading, or operating markets.
-- **Monitoring** via the Goldsky subgraph and verification scripts catches divergence between expected and actual state.
+Deployment manifests under `deployments/environments/` log each implementation address, making it easy to audit which bytecode is live.
+Dispatcher scripts issue upgrades, create markets, submit settlements, and emit batches with reproducible CLI commands.
+Goldsky subgraphs and verification scripts compare on-chain balances with CLMSR expectations, raising alerts if unclaimed payouts or tree sums drift from the model.
+If CoinMarketCap data is delayed, the pipeline pauses settlement until a verifiable close is available; funds always remain locked in the pool.

-## Roadmap
+## Roadmap and upcoming work

-- Add a timelock + multisig wrapper around the owner role.
-- Finalise rounding updates (floor rounding on sell/claim) and enforce the `0.01 SUSD` minimum order on-chain.
+- Ship the remaining rounding updates (floor rounding for sells and claims) and enforce the $0.01$ SUSD minimum trade size on-chain.
+- Introduce a timelock plus multisig wrapper for the owner role so upgrades and settlements require multiple approvals.
-- Commission external audits once the rounding/minimum-order changes ship.
+- Commission an external audit once the rounding and minimum-order changes land, producing a public report alongside remediation notes.

-## Reporting vulnerabilities

-Responsible disclosure keeps the community safe:
+## Responsible disclosure

-- Email `security@signals-protocol.com` with a clear reproduction path and impact assessment.
-- Do **not** post critical issues on public channels or GitHub issues.
-- Coordinate disclosure so fixes can be deployed before details are public.
+Security researchers can reach the team at `security@signals-protocol.com`.
+Include a clear reproduction path, expected impact, and suggested mitigations.
+Please avoid posting critical findings on public channels or GitHub issues; coordinate timing so fixes can roll out before details are shared broadly.

-Brush up on protocol limits in [Safety Bounds & Parameters](../mechanism/safety-parameters.md) and operational procedures in the [Settlement Pipeline](../market/settlement-pipeline.md).
+For deeper background, review the [Safety Bounds & Parameters](../mechanism/safety-parameters.md) reference and the operational detail in the [Settlement Pipeline](../market/settlement-pipeline.md).